seoninja13/react-win-dir/docs/processes/project-structure-cleanup-implementation.md

 1. **Complete Directory Cleanup**:
    - Remove the `/src` directory as all functionality has been migrated
    - Consider removing other redundant directories identified in the project structure analysis
+   - Continue organizing files according to the directory structure policy:
+     - Configuration files in Relume-root/config
+     - Environment files in Relume-root/env-files
+     - Service account files in Relume-root/service-accounts

 2. **Vertex AI Integration Update**:
    - Update the Vertex AI integration to use the latest API when needed